 The transaction costs associated with the turnover of all instruments for each GAM fund is available on www.fundinfo.com described as “EMT ex-post transaction costs” under the MiFID ExPost section of each fund.

 5 The use of proxy advisors

-The GAM Corporate Governance and Voting Policy outlines our corporate governance expectations for companies and approach on key voting issues.
+The GAM Corporate Governance and Voting Principles outlines our corporate governance expectations for companies and approach on key voting issues.
 We retain the services of a proxy advisor (Institutional Shareholder Services (ISS)) to assist in implementing and administering proxy voting.
-ISS provides written analysis for each company resolution based on the GAM Corporate Governance and Voting Policy, but the ultimate voting decision is made by GAM.
+ISS provides written analysis for each company resolution based on the GAM Corporate Governance and Voting Principles, but the ultimate voting decision is made by GAM.

 6 Securities Lending

 GAM has a securities lending program for several of its funds.
 When shares are on loan, GAM is contractually unable to exercise voting rights for these shares and does not recall shares which are out on loan, for upcoming shareholder meetings.